 Eligibility: Applicants shall meet eligibility requirements specified in Part I. In addition, eligibility for this certificate shall be established by the following pathway.
-Individuals who are not eligible through this pathway may be eligible for a conditional certificate, in accordance with Section 4.9.B.2, below, and Part I Section 8.2 of this rule.
+Individuals who are not eligible through this pathway may be eligible for a conditional certificate, in accordance with Section 4.9.B.2, below, and Part I Section 6.6 of this rule.

-Eligibility Pathway
+Requirements for Eligibility

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule;
+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule;

 Evidence of a minimum of one year of satisfactory public or private school teaching experience, or a minimum of one year of equivalent teaching experience in an instructional setting (e.g., military, business, post-secondary, industry, schools), which shall include a minimum of 1000 teaching hours;

-Completed through an approved course the knowledge area: teaching exceptional students in the regular classroom; and
+Completed an approved course for teaching students with exceptionalities in the regular classroom; and

-Satisfactory completion of an approved internship or practicum relating to the duties of an assistant adult and community education director, which shall take place in a school setting and shall be met by one of the following:
+Satisfactory completion of an approved internship or practicum relating to the duties of an assistant adult and community education director, which shall take place in a school setting and be met by one of the following:

 Completion of a graduate level state-approved administrator internship or practicum program with a minimum term of 15 weeks;

-Completion of a minimum of one full year of employment as a certified assistant adult and community education director or as a certified assistant adult and community education director out-of-state; or
+Completion of a minimum of one full year of employment as a certified assistant adult and community education director or as a certified assistant adult and community education director; or

 Completion of a mentorship plan reviewed and approved by the Commissioner, with the duration of the plan being for one academic year.